SERIES > Innocent Devil's Harem

 I was beginning to feel an

-emotion I had only previously felt for my sister, although it was obviously a
+emotion I had only previously felt for Serenity, although it was obviously a

 little different since there wasn’t a complicated set of emotions hidden behind